When Should I Have a Mold Inspection?

 3. You should have a mold assessment if a house has been vacant.

-We recommend that you have a mold inspection if you are planning on purchasing a house (or building) that has been vacant for some time.
+We recommend that you have a mold inspection if you plan on purchasing a house (or building) that has been vacant for some time.

 Usually, people close windows and turn off air conditioning units when they leave a place for an extended period.